savob/savobajic.ca/content/projects/extracurricular/blueshift.md

 circuit I wanted to implement.
 Other than these blocks, the rest of the circuitry is my own design.
 The third iteration of the design is what we committed to using in Blueshift.

+The design of the board centres on an STM32F103 development board and RPi pair which do all the data collection, fanning out from the STM32 lie all the same sensors used on TITAN (DHT, battery dividers, encoder, etc.), one immediate difference is that the nRF24L01 modulke used for telemetry is connected to the STM32 - not the RPi like in TITAN.
+On the right of the schematic are the four light line regulators controlled from the STM32.
+Along the bottom is the power protection circuitry I wanted to introduce and the 5V regulator.

 <figure>
 <img src="/images/blueshift-v3-schematic.svg">
 <figcaption>The completed schematic for the Blueshift V3 (PDF version: <a href="/pdf/blueshift-v3.pdf">Colour</a> / <a href="/pdf/blueshift-v3-BW.pdf">BW</a>)</figcaption>
 </figure>

+### Microcontroller

+The microcontroller used on Blueshift is the STM32F103CBT, mounted to a "Bluepill" development board.
+This was reused because it performed its duties well on TITAN so I expected it to continue with Blueshift.

+It has a wealth of features that make it more suited to this than something like a typical ATmega328P used in our previous projects too.
+For starters it simply has more pins, which with all the things connected to it is much needed.
+It has several hardware communication peripherals allowing it to handle two UART-serial lines with the RPi and GPS, in parallel with the SPI needed for the nRF24.
+Any of its pins can be used as an interrupt which makes connecting lines like for the light buttons or the radio received flag work anywhere.

+### Sensors

+All the [sensors from TITAN](../titan-v1#sensors) were reused in Blueshift.
+The only change was that with only one RPi, the ANT+ dongle used for monitoring rider power and heart rate would be in the main (and only) RPi.

+- Resistor voltage dividers
+   - Battery levels - Used to divide the different battery voltages down to safe levels for the STM32 to measure
+- DHT22 (Digital Humidity and Temperature)
+   - Temperature in vehicle
+   - Humidity in vehicle
+- Optical Encoder
+   - Wheel-based speed - The period between pulses provides the rotational rate of the wheel
+   - Wheel-based distance - The number of rotations is counted and used to estimate the distance travelled
+   - Crank-based cadence - The rate our rider is pedalling
+- GPS
+   - Location - Not super useful during rides but useful in run analysis
+   - GPS-based speed - A redundant speed value in the event the encoder is not acting correctly
+- ANT+ Dongle (USB connection to RPi)
+   - Cadence - The rider will have ANT+ power pedals that broadcast this
+   - Power - The rider's power pedals also broadcast this
+   - Heart Rates - The rider will wear heart rate monitors that broadcast this

+### Telemetry

+For wireless communication I wanted us to try using nRF24L01 modules.
+These module are primarily controlled using an SPI interface with two additional digital lines to either enable it, or inform its host that its attention is needed.
+In Blueshift the module is connected directly to the STM32.

+### Lighting

+The lighting driver circuits were designed by another teammate based on the reference designs for the driver chip I selected, the [AP3031](https://www.diodes.com/part/view/AP3031/) from Diodes Incorporated.
+These are DC/DC converters that would boost the voltage from the supplied battery voltage to what was needed to drive the LED chains with a constant current.

+This current was monitored by measuring the voltage across a feedback resistor and trying to keep it at about 200mV.
+So the current was set using the resistor value (`V/I = R`).
+For our brightest lights we needed 1A, so a 200mΩ resistor was used, the rest of the lights generally needed only 250mA so they had resistors of about 800mΩ.
+This is why both are present in the schematic, although only the one needed would actually be installed during assembly.

+These lighting drivers were controlled by PWM signals from the STM32 which let us dim the lights as we pleased.
+Thus the rider's buttons did *not* directly control the lights.
+Instead the STM32 would monitor the buttons and adjust the lights as needed.
+This scheme allowed for the automatic or even remote operation of lights, e.g. turning them all on when starting the system.

+In addition to using PWM to dim the lights, we added a potentiometer to dial in the current supplied to the lights if needed by contributing to the feedback signal read by the driving IC.

+### Power Supply

+The lighting system and main display could accept the battery voltage (~10V) as is, however the data collection side cannot.
+However, for the sensitive electronics side well-regulated 3.3V and 5V lines were needed.

+The Raspberry Pi needed 5V with a potential draw of up to 3A under load.
+This high power, needed an efficient conversion so a DC/DC switched mode regulator was used in a buck configuration to step down the voltage from the battery.
+The system I implemented on the board claimed efficiency of over 85% given our input voltage and output load.

+To provide the 3.3V for the majority of the board, I used the 3.3V generated by the RPi.
+This made my circuit simpler since I didn't need to include a dedicated 3.3V regulator but also prevented any issues arising from a potential 3.3V mismatch between my board and the RPi that could ruin one or the other.

+### Power Protection

+One minor theme present in this system is power protection.
+There is the obvious input protection systems for reversed polarity or over-voltage, both of which can damage the system.
+I added an under voltage stage that would prevent the system from over discharging and damaging a battery.
+All these systems had designated LEDs to inform the user of a failure, as well as fourth "OK" LED to let users know everything was [all correct](https://en.wikipedia.org/wiki/OK).

+- **Reverse polarity protection was achieved using a P-channel MOSFET.** If the polarity was correct then the body diode would allow some current, which would then set the MOSFET into it's conductive, and then saturated state.
+Much more efficient than a simple diode.
+- **Over voltage protection was achieved using two P-channel MOSFETs.** As the voltage would rise about the threshold set by the Zener D8, the first MOSFET would begin conducting, this would raise the the gate voltage of the second MOSFET and eventually cut off the current to the rest of the system.
+- **Under voltage protection was achieved using a reference voltage and a comparator.** If the voltage fell below some threshold set relative to the reference voltage generated by Zener D6, the main voltage regulator would be disabled.

+Once the power passed through these stages, it would reach the system supplying the lights, RPi, and main display!

+These weren't the only protection circuits present through the system though.
+There were five pairs of protection diodes spread around the circuit (D1 to D5) to limit the voltage at certain nodes to fall between the power rails.
+These were meant to prevent a failure from the STM32 prom propagating along the data lines to the RPi and GPS leading to them also getting damaged, as had happened with one RPi used for development purposes of other systems before work on Blueshift started.

 ### Analog System Power